CyVerse-learning-materials/dnasubway_guide/docs/step8.md

 -   You must be a registered CyVerse user to use Purple Line (register for a CyVerse account at )
--   The Purple line was designed to make microbiome/eDNA data analysis
-    \"simple\".
-However, we ask that users very carefully and thoughtfully decide what \"jobs\" they want to submit.
+-   The Purple line was designed to make microbiome/eDNA data analysis "simple".
+However, we ask that users very carefully and thoughtfully decide what "jobs" they want to submit.
 -   A single Purple Line project may take hours to process since HPC computing is subject to queues which may support hundreds of other jobs.
 These systems also undergo regular maintenance and are subject